-That season ultimately saw Middlesbrough relegated to the third tier of English soccer.
+That season ultimately saw Middlesbrough relegated to the third tier of English football.

 A provisional liquidator was called in that summer and the club needed £350,000 for Football League registration, which appeared to be a potentially insurmountable obstacle for a financially ailing club.
 However, board member Steve Gibson brought together a consortium and Middlesbrough completed their registration to the Football League with 10 minutes to spare.

 Over the following two seasons, Middlesbrough gained promotion to Division Two and then back into Division One.
-They continued to bounce between the top two tiers of English soccer.
-Despite this, Middlesbrough were founding members of the Premier League and competed in its first season in 1992/93.
-However, true to form, they were relegated.
+They continued to bounce between the top two tiers of English football.

 Middlesbrough in the Premier League era

 Player-manager Bryan Robson took charge in 1994, putting the spotlight back on the club.
 Following promotion to the Premier League and signings including star players Juninho and Fabrizio Ravanelli, Boro were considered to be on the rise.

 However, Boro were relegated after the 1996/97 season despite all of their star names.
 The failure to honour a fixture at Blackburn in December 1996 saw them docked three points, which ultimately sunk them.
 In the same season, they also reached the League Cup and FA Cup finals, losing to Leicester City and Chelsea respectively.